 Yes — virtual offices are legal in the UK, provided they meet Companies House and HMRC requirements.

-When founders ask whether a virtual office is legal, they usually mean:
+When founders ask whether a virtual office is legal, they usually mean one of these:

 - Can I use it as my registered office?